Jewelry care advice

 Prefer maintenance of jewelry with natural products, which will not attack them.
 Regular maintenance of your jewelry with natural products should suffice.
 A little parenthesis concerning ultrasonic cleaners: this method, proposed in some jewelers, is not entirely natural, because the process is accompanied by a chemical bath.

-The maintenance of brass jewelry requires a little more attention than gold jewelry, only stainless metal.
-Brass is a combination of pink copper and gray zinc, it has a natural matte yellow color that gives it a slight vintage look.
-Like 925 silver, brass oxidizes in contact with the air and over time.
-Oxidation is a surface phenomenon and it is easy to overcome, in order to keep its brass jewelry bursting.
+THEbrass jewelry care requires a little more attention than gold jewelry, the only stainless metal.
+Brass is an alloy of pink copper and gray zinc, it has a natural matte yellow color that gives it a slight vintage look.
+Like 925 silver, brass oxidizes on contact with air and over time.
+Oxidation is a surface phenomenon and it is easy to overcome it, in order to keep your brass jewelry shiny.

 How to care for your brass jewelry everyday